Julie Kent (dancer): Film appearances

 Along with Mikhail Baryshnikov, she starred in Herbert Ross' 1987 film Dancers.
 She was chosen after Baryshnikov saw her audition for ABT.

 In Nicholas Hytner's 2000 film Center Stage she played principal dancer Kathleen Donahue, with original choreography by Susan Stroman.
 The film also stars her ABT colleagues Ethan Stiefel and Sascha Radetsky.

 Personal life

-Kent is married to Victor Barbee, former ABT Principal Dancer and Associate Artistic Director and currently The Washington Ballet Associate Artistic Director.
-They are the parents of two children.
+Kent is married to Victor Barbee, former ABT Principal Dancer and Associate Artistic Director, and former Washington Ballet Associate Artistic Director.
+They have two children, Josephine and William.